Whole School Community

 Sustainability is at the heart of the UWC mission and all students, faculty and staff are encouraged to be socially and environmentally responsible both at school and beyond.
 Sustainability is reflected in many parts of the curriculum and numerous projects and initiatives are developed by our students to inspire and to support the school’s community in becoming more sustainable.
-Among others, our community is actively involved in reducing paper consumption, minimizing food waste, recycling, greening our campus, raising awareness about global sustainability issues, etc. As a prospective Eco-School we target all our efforts towards becoming an even more socially and environmentally friendly school and community.
+Among others, our community is actively involved in reducing paper consumption, minimizing food waste, recycling, greening our campus, raising awareness about global sustainability issues, etc. As Eco-School we target all our efforts towards becoming an even more socially and environmentally friendly school and community.

 Service Learning is a method of teaching, learning and reflecting that regards the curriculum as the learning platform for meaningful engagement with a variety of different communities.
 Accordingly, the pedagogy of service learning establishes a continuum between thought, attitudes and action where emphasis is placed on student initiative in response to need.

 The communities we work with are diverse, not least because we are a distinctively urban college engaged with the life of the city and the region.
 In this context, students are able to use their acquired academic skills and knowledge in real life situations.
 This enhances teaching by integrating meaningful community service with instruction and reflection to enrich the learning experience and encourage lifelong community interaction.
 It also helps foster recognition of the characteristics and concerns of others as well as reinforcing the abilities of young people to have a positive impact on the world they inhabit.
 Students are strongly encouraged to initiate and maintain their own service projects.
 Central to the success of these projects are the characteristics and skills of leadership, creativity, project management and communication.

 All teachers and students at the college are expected to be involved in the service in the most effective way relevant to their skills and enthusiasm.